Mindfulness-based Cognitive Behavioral Therapies

 We all have times in our lives when we feel unhappy.
 We want more, we wish we were further along in our lives, we desire better relationships, we try to push ourselves to achieve more, to move beyond where we are at the moment.
 Sometimes, all that is needed is a change of mind, a change called “acceptance”.
 With this change there comes a sense of peace and a realization that a “change in our thinking “ has brought about the very things we were looking for all along !

-The techniques of Mindfulness use meditations “The Body Scan“, “The Sitting Meditation“, “Walking Meditation” and “Mindful Movements” as well as other therapeutic techniques including Cognitive Behavioural Therapy” to cause this shift in thinking (cognition).
+The techniques of Mindfulness use meditations “The Body Scan“, “The Sitting Meditation“, “Walking Meditation” and “Mindful Movements” as well as other therapeutic techniques including Cognitive Behavioral Therapy” to cause this shift in thinking (cognition).

 Mindfulness is a part of Buddhist philosophy, but it is not a religion unto itself.
 You do not have to hold any religious beliefs or give up your particular religion or beliefs to practice Mindfulness-based Cognitive-behavioural Therapies.
 I always inform my clients that “You do not have to shave your head, take a vow of celibacy, live the rest of your life as a vegetarian or become a Buddhist as part of your therapy sessions with me”.
-I myself would make a terrible Buddhist as I do not belive in reincarnation and am a confirmed meat eater.
+I myself would make a terrible Buddhist as I do not believe in reincarnation and am a confirmed meat eater.

 My Mindfulness practice has helped me deal with serious illness, bereavement and so many more of the catastrophes of living.
 It has enriched and changed my life for the better.